alextim/astro-lib/packages/astro-sitemap/README.md

 ## Why astro-sitemap?

+**astro-sitemap** advantages over the official integration [@astrojs/sitemap](https://github.com/withastro/astro/tree/main/packages/integrations/sitemap):

+- Exclude pages from a sitemap by glob patterns.
+- More control on the sitemap output:
+  - manage xml namespaces;
+  - `lastmod` format option;
+  - possibility to add a link to custom xsl.
+- Automatically creates a link to sitemap in `<head>` section of generated pages.
+- Flexible configuration: configure the integration with external config, astro.config or combine both.

-Some of functionality from **astro-sitemap v0.2.2** became an update for the official integration [@astrojs/sitemap](https://github.com/withastro/astro/tree/main/packages/integrations/sitemap) from v0.1.2 to v0.2.0.
+Part of the functionality from **astro-sitemap** became an update for the official integration [@astrojs/sitemap](https://github.com/withastro/astro/tree/main/packages/integrations/sitemap) from v0.1.2 to v0.2.0.

-From now you can use the official integration in most cases.

 Shared functionality with the official **@astrojs/sitemap**:

-- Split up your large sitemap into multiple sitemaps by custom limit.
+- Split up your large sitemap into multiple sitemaps by a custom limit.
 - Ability to add sitemap specific attributes such as `changefreq`, `lastmod`, `priority`.
 - Final output customization via JS function (sync or async).
-- The most important: localization support.
+- localization support.
 In a build time the integration analyses the pages urls for presence of locale signatures in paths to establish relations between pages.
 - Reliability: all config options are validated.

-**astro-sitemap** key extras:

-- Exclude pages from sitemap by glob patterns.
-- More control on sitemap output:
-  - manage xml namespaces;
-  - `lastmod` format option;
-  - possibility to add a link to custom xsl.
-- Automatically creates a link to sitemap in `<head>` section of generated pages.
-- Flexible configuration: configure the integration with external config, astro.config or combine both.

-:exclamation: Both integrations, the official and **astro-sitemap** don't support SSR.
+:exclamation: Both the official and **astro-sitemap** integrations don't support SSR.

 ---